Have a fun, safe & enjoyable holiday with our guide to staying safe in the USA.

 Childcare does not come cheap in the US.
 So if you are thinking of hiring a nanny expect to pay.

-Do not take public transport alone at night and opt for a licensed taxi instead.
+When travelling home late at night, think about getting a taxi over public transport, especially if you are in a new or unfamiliar area.
 It may be more expensive but definitely worth the extra money to make sure you’re safe.

 Our American friends on the other side of the world may appear similar to us in some of their culture and customs compared to other countries but there are still a lot of cultural differences.
 Make sure you are in the know to avoid any embarrassing situations.